framps/raspiBackupDoc/en/src/faq.md

 data to be backed up as well as the performance of the backup partition.
 If backups are made via the network via SMB or NFS, it takes even longer.
-With rsync the first backup takes longer as the first backup is a full backup. is a full backup.
-Only the following backups are only incremental backups and therefore therefore usually faster.
+With rsync the first backup takes longer as the first backup is a full backup.
+Only the following backups are incremental backups and therefore usually faster.

-It can happen that the backup or restore run does not end or takes an extremely long time. takes an extremely long time.
-This is usually due to the fact that errors occur during the backup errors occur during the backup - write or read errors that are caused by the Linux backup tools `dd`, `tar` or `rsync`.
+It can happen that the backup or restore run does not end or takes an extremely long time.
+This is usually due to the fact that errors occur during the backup
+- write or read errors that are caused by the Linux backup tools `dd`, `tar` or `rsync`.

-With `rsync` it may also be due to the fact that ACLs are to be backed up but authorization does not exist or ACLs are not supported by the backup partition. supported by the backup partition.
+With `rsync` it may also be due to the fact that ACLs are to be backed up but authorization does not exist or ACLs are not supported by the backup partition.
 The latter applies to NFS and SMB mounted backup partitions.
 See [FAQ24](#faq24).

 If the mount option `sync` is used, it should be replaced by the option `async`.